tetra3dprint/TinyPICO-Arduino-Realtime-Float-Arithmetic-Plasma/README.md

 Ardunio IDE TinyPICO ESP32 code

 ---
-This is focused on performance so using peripherals such as wifi will cause the display to flicker.
-You will need to use interupt timers to avoid the flickering, however that comes with over 50% drop in performance.
+This is focused on performance of drawing pixels to the screen.
+If your using peripherals such as wifi, it will cause the display to flicker.
+You will need to use interupt timers to avoid the flickering.
+However that comes with over 50% drop in performance.
 ---